gosling-lang/gosling-website/docs/js-api.md

   ```
   - For `"location"`, the `eventData` contains the genomic range of a track.
 Every time a track axis range changes, this
   API gets updated.
 For example, if a user zooms in to a track, the axis range changes, and the location API gets updated.
+  If the axis starts before the first chromosome, the start of the genomic range will return the beginning of the first chromosome.
+  If the axis ends after the last chromosome, the end of the genomic range will be the last position in the last chromosome.
   ```javascript
   {
       id: string,